gregtwallace/certwarden.com/docs/3_user_interface/9_providers/1_dns01_acme_dns.md

 DNS records.
 This allows minimization of the attack surface in the event of a compromise.

-Setup of acme-dns is outside of the scope of this document and LeGo support in general.
+Setup of acme-dns is outside of the scope of this document and Cert Warden support in general.

 ## Configuration

-Once you configure acme-dns, you can add the acme-dns server as a provider in LeGo.
+Once you configure acme-dns, you can add the acme-dns server as a provider in Cert Warden.

 As with all providers, domains that should use this provider must be specified.
-One wildcard provider can be configured with a sole domain of `*` which will be used if LeGo doesn't find a domain name on any other provider.
+One wildcard provider can be configured with a sole domain of `*` which will be used if Cert Warden doesn't find a domain name on any other provider.

 ### ACME DNS Server Address